-On the e basis of this compliance checklist: I find that the proposed project MAY have a "poter significant unless mitigated" impact on the environment pand (b) has been addressed by mitigation measured described on attached sheets.
-An ENVIRONMENT it must analyze only the effects that remain to be a nment, but at least one effect (a) has bursuant to applicable legal standards, ires based on the earlier analysis, as TAL IMPACT REPORT is required, but I find that although the proposed project could have a significant effect on the environment because all potentially significant effects (a) have been analyzed adequately in an earlie EIR or NEGATIAVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Scott R Planne Kinsey, AICP 2/24/20 Date
+On the basis of this compliance checklist:

+- I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect (a) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (b) has been addressed by mitigation measures based on the earlier analysis, as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIAVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.